Asphalt Cost by State 2026: HMA Price Per Ton, Driveway Cost Per Sq Ft, and Labor Rates for 50 States

 2026 delivered hot mix asphalt ranges from $75/ton in Texas to $220/ton in Hawaii.
 Driveways install for $4/sq ft in Tennessee versus $12/sq ft in California.
 The sortable table below has all 50 states, 4 regional summaries, and the cost drivers behind each.

-Regional summary: 4 U.S. asphalt markets
+How do the 4 U.S. asphalt markets compare?

 Northeast